-- (11) short-term suspension less than or equal to 10 days - a.
+- (12) short-term suspension less than or equal to 10 days - a.
 1-2 days suspension: makeup homework shall be made available to students upon return to school.
-Students will be given one week to complete the assignments and turn them into the teacher. - b.
-Three to less than or equal to 10 days suspension: parents can make arrangements for makeup work during the suspension period. - (12) students serving a suspension from school are prohibited from being on school property and participating in school-sponsored activities. - (13) In accordance with state law, the school director may suspend a student for up to 10 school days. - a.
-The parent(s)/guardian shall be notified of the right to appeal the decision to the Board of Trustees. - (14) A security or police officer may be invited to a due process hearing or any other phase of the student disciplinary action whenever a school administrator deems it necessary for safety. - (15) The policy for student disciplinary action and due process shall apply to students with disabilities only to the extent permissible under the law. - a.
-Students with disabilities are subject to expulsion imposed for violations involving fire arms, explosives, and flammable materials (real, look-alike or pretended).
+Students will be given one week to complete the assignments and turn them in to the teacher. - b.
+Three to less than or equal to 10 days suspension: parents can make arrangements for makeup work during the suspension period. - (13) In accordance with state law, the school director may suspend a student for up to 10 school days. - (14) Expulsion: Expulsion is a disciplinary removal from school by the school administration for more than 10 school days without an offer of alternative educational service. - a.
+The parent(s)/guardian shall be notified of the right to appeal a suspension or expulsion decision to the Board of Trustees. - b.
+Prior to suspension or expulsion for repeated acts of willful disobedience, defiance of authority, or disruptive behavior which are not of such a violent or extreme nature that immediate removal is required good faith efforts shall be made to implement a remedial discipline plan that would allow the student to remain in school (i.e., in-school suspension, parent or guardian attending classes, other alternatives) - (15) students serving a suspension or who have been expelled from school are prohibited from being on school property and participating in school-sponsored activities. - 3.
+A security or police officer may be invited to a due process hearing or any other phase of the student disciplinary action whenever a school administrator deems it necessary for safety. - 4.
+The policy for student disciplinary action and due process shall apply to students with disabilities only to the extent permissible under the law.

-b.
-Students with disabilities who are studying under an Individual Education Plan (IEP) may not be expelled or have their school placement changed without a hearing of the IEP committee except for violations involving weapons, drugs or serious bodily injury (consistent with the Individuals with Disabilities Education Act of 2004)
+- a.
+Students with disabilities are subject to expulsion imposed for violations involving fire arms, explosives, and flammable materials (real, look-alike or pretended). - b.
+Students with disabilities who are studying under an Individual Education Plan (IEP) may not be expelled or have their school placement changed without a hearing of the IEP committee except for violations involving weapons, drugs or serious bodily injury (consistent with the Individuals with Disabilities Education Act of 2004).

-D. Right of Appeal
+E. Right of Appeal

 - 1. A record of all expelled students shall be kept and a notation of the expulsion attached to the individual student's grade transcript. - 2.
 In accordance with state law, if a student is suspended or expelled from Excelsior Academy for more than 10 school days, the parent(s)/guardian is responsible for undertaking an alternative education plan which will ensure that the student's education continues during the period of suspension or expulsion.

-Costs for educational services that are not provided by the school are the responsibility of the student's parent(s)/guardian
+Costs for educational services that are not provided by the school are the responsibility of the student's parent(s)/guardian.

-E. Appeals to the Board of Trustees
+F. Appeals to the Board of Trustees

 - 1. The final determination may be appealed to the Board of Trustees. - 2.
 A written appeal must be submitted to the Board Chair within 10 days of the day of suspension or expulsion. - 3.
 The Board shall review the determination, the evidence presented, and documents submitted by the student's family. - 4.
 The Board may affirm the determination, amend the determination, or affirm the determination in part and amend in part. - 5.
-The Board's written decision shall be issued within 21 working days of receipt of the student's written appeal. - F. Prohibited Discipline: Excelsior Academy shall not use any form of the following forms of discipline: - 1.
+The Board's written decision shall be issued within 21 working days of receipt of the student's written appeal. - G. Prohibited Discipline: Excelsior Academy shall not use any form of the following forms of discipline: - 1.
 Corporal punishment - 2.
 Physical punishment of any kind - 3.
 Verbally abusive comments - 4.
 Any punishment that is demeaning - 5.
-Physical restraint - a.
-Presents a danger of serious physical harm to self or others; or - b.
-Is destroying property - 6.
+Physical restraint - 6.
 Seclusion